 With a large percentage of the workforce either going through the menopause or about to go through it, it’s time that managers learnt how to feel comfortable talking about it with staff, and confident that they are able to give the right kind of support.
 This 90-minute training supports the GCC Managing the Menopause in the Workplace

 procedure and covers:

 It’s normal to feel lonely sometimes.
-However, now with the COVID-19 pandemic isolating young people perhaps more than ever before, if it looks and feels like these feelings are taking over in young people, we want to be there.
-As parents, carers and educators we want to be able to recognise the signs, and this presentation will help us to have a better understanding of loneliness.
-The session will help us feel more confident to offer support to our young people experiencing symptoms of loneliness, who may have barriers in trusting others.
+As parents, carers and educators, we want to be able to recognise the signs when feelings of loneliness are taking over in a young person.
+This presentation will help us have a better understanding of loneliness and feel more confident to offer support to our young people experiencing symptoms of loneliness, who may have barriers in trusting others.
 We will look at ways of starting a conversation and discuss ways to help and potential signposting for young people to know there is support available.
 Our goal is for us to help the young person to feel less alone and for them to feel comfortable to reach out and choose something or someone to connect with.

 How do our partnerships work?